 The Side Effects of Stress: 8 of the Most Common

-Stress can reduce sexual desire in both men and women.
-Stress can cause sexual problems including erectile dysfunction in men and failure to achieve orgasm in women.
-While stress does not normally affect fertility, people who are trying to have a baby are far more likely to conceive while on vacation than at work.
+While stress does not normally affect fertility, people who are trying to have a baby have more success conceiving while on vacation than at other times of the year.

 Stress Causes Pain

 Many studies have shown that pain and stress are linked.
 The more stressed you are, the more sensitive to pain you are.
 And being in pain, increases stress.